raul23/pyebooktools/examples.rst

 where

-- `--owi`_ is a flag to enable the organization of ebook files without ISBNs
+- `--owi`_ is a flag to enable the organization of ebooks without ISBNs
-- `output_folder`_ will contain all the *renamed* ebook files for which an ISBN was found in it
+- `output_folder`_ will contain all the *renamed* ebooks for which an ISBN was found in it
-- `output_folder_uncertain`_ will contain all the *renamed* ebook files for which no ISBNs could be found in them
+- `output_folder_uncertain`_ will contain all the *renamed* ebooks for which no ISBNs could be found in them

 **Output:**